HDR-Development/hdr-website/src/loredump.md

     - Shield Radius: 11.9 🠚 12.6
     - Directional airdodge velocity decreased: 3 🠚 2.79
     - Directional airdodge landing speed multiplier: 1 🠚 0.875
-    - Hard Landing Lag: 4F 🠚 5F
+    - Heavy Landing Lag: 4F 🠚 5F
   - Buster Sword:
     - *Cloud now has a sweetspot system; the base and middle of the blade is now the strongest, with the body and tip now sourspots*
   - Jab: